Should you call your insurance company after a minor accident?

 Getting into a car accident, no matter how serious it may be, can be a frightening experience.
-Even if you experience a minor accident, it is good to know that your insurance coverage is there to cover any damages.
+Even if you experience a minor accident, it is good to know that your insurance coverage is there to cover any damage.
 But if the accident is minor enough, you might wonder if it is worth calling your insurance company at all and risking seeing your premiums rise.
 If you’re wondering what happens if you don’t call your insurance after an accident, this guide will help you figure out what to expect.

 An inexpensive accident with just you or your car